 9. Contain the littles.

-Whether it’s a stroller or you babywear, bring a way to keep the kiddos close while waiting in line for the hayride.
+Whether you use a stroller or you baby wear, bring a way to keep the kiddos close while waiting in line for the hayride.
 There were also some smart families with folding wagons that the kids sat in.
-The strollers can be a little tricky in the gravel of the hayride line but they’ll work everywhere else.
+The strollers can be a little tricky in the gravel of the hayride line, but they’ll work everywhere else.

 10. Get your picture taken in front of the giant Texas flag of lights.

 If you haven’t been in a few years, you may notice that it looks different.
 Not only have they restrung the lights (it looks spectacular) but they added a proper queue so that the wait is orderly.
 You may notice the professional photographer taking images and think it’s a pay only opportunity, but that isn’t true.
 Just wait in the line and have a friend take the picture when you get up to the front.

 Above all else, enjoy the lights displays.
 They are unique and varied works of art!

 Can’t make it this year?
 Watch our Facebook Live of the hayride!

 The first year we went with just our young daughters.
 On our second visit, we brought our then 12-year-old.
 I was skeptical as to whether he would enjoy himself or not.
 He was a huge fan of the hayride, the mechanical bull ride (FYI a parent has to sign a release, so don’t go far while they’re in line), and his favorite discovery?
 SO MANY POKEMON.
 He was in his glory wandering around catching them all.
 Apparently, the concentration of people ups the amount you see and his only regret was that he didn’t stockpile more pokeballs ahead of time.